pkrumins/the-seasoned-schemer/readme.txt

 See 18-we-change-therefore-we-are-the-same.ss file for code examples.

 Chapter 18 implements car, cdr and cons through lambdas.
-It also talks about what it means for two lists to be equal.
+It also talks about what it means for two lists to be equal and introduces set-cdr! function.

+[19]-Chapter-19-Absconding-with-the-Jewels------------------------------------

+See 19-jewels.ss file for code examples.

+Chapter 19 talks more about continuations and teaches how to use them to create a generator get-next that yields one value on each function call.

+[20]-Chapter-20-What's-in-Store?----------------------------------------------

+See 20-whats-in-store.ss file for code examples.

+...
+Going to write about it after I finish assembling code examples from The Little Schemer, as it's based on knowledge of Chapter 10 of The Little Schemer.

 ------------------------------------------------------------------------------